 \section{Abstract}

-Motivated by neural network training in low-bit floating and fixed-point environments, this work studies the convergence of variants of SGD with computational error.
-Considering a general stochastic Lipschitz continuous loss function, a novel convergence result to a Clarke stationary point is presented assuming that only an approximation of its stochastic gradient can be computed as well as error in computing the SGD step itself.
-Different variants of SGD are then tested empirically in a variety of low-precision arithmetic environments, with improved test set accuracy achieved compared to SGD for two image recognition tasks.
+Motivated by neural network training in finite-precision arithmetic environments, this work studies the convergence of perturbed iterate SGD using adaptive step sizes in an environment with numerical error.
+Considering a general stochastic Lipschitz continuous loss function, an asymptotic convergence result to a Clarke stationary point is proven as well as the non-asymptotic convergence to an approximate stationary point in expectation.
+It is assumed that only an approximation of the loss function's stochastic gradient can be computed, in addition to error in computing the SGD step itself.